joshdstockdale/go-get-recipe/README.md

-# Web scraper to get Recipes based on style
+# Web scraper to get recipes based on style of cooking

 ## Prerequisites